 There are certain accessories that give you automatic street cred in life.
 What’s that item for travelers right now?
 The Bose QuietComfort 35 II noise-canceling headphones.
 Walk into any first-class lounge at an airport with these around your neck, and you’ll immediately be the envy of all your well-heeled co-passengers.
 So if you have someone on your Christmas list who spends a good portion of their year on cross-country flights, or who monetizes by miles rather than dollars, this is the gift to get them.
 Same goes for anyone who’s traveling by subway or bus or who just craves some peace and quiet on their daily walk to work.
 It will set you back a few bucks — 350, to be exact — but it will also ensure that they love you forever and ever and ever.

-Shaping the noise-cancelling market since its first headphone launch more than a decade ago, Bose has proved with each new iteration that they know how to, well, cancel noise.
-And given their history of success, Bose is now the industry standard when it comes to noise-cancelling headphones — every other brand out there is pretty much just trying to catch up.
+Shaping the noise-canceling market since its first headphone launch more than a decade ago, Bose has proved with each new iteration that it knows how to, well, cancel noise.
+And given their history of success, Bose is now the industry standard when it comes to noise-canceling headphones — every other brand out there is pretty much just trying to catch up.

 Open the door to Bravo's Home & Design and you'll peek inside fabulous mansions, browse coveted décor, and discover the essential home products you never knew you couldn't live without.
 Like us on Facebook for more inspiration.